dingxiao8715/DectICO/README.md

 >perl integrate_sample_feature.pl  (fasta.list)  (k-mer)  (feature type) >  (output)

 Input Arguments:
 (fasta.list): The list of names of the metagenomic sequencing files.

 (k-mer): The length of oligonucleotide that used for extracting sequence feature vectors.

 (feature type): The type of sequence feature for characterizing the metagenomes.
 (1 for the sequence composition and 2 for the ICO)

 Output file:
 The output file is a feature matrix whose rows represent the feature vector of metagenomic samples.
 Its name is defined by users.
-Note: The list file corresponds to the training samples need to show the samples together which are in different states.
-For example, we assume the training samples contain 5 positive and 5 negative samples respectively, which are defined as .
-If the positive sample are  , the negative samples have to be   and vice versa.

 Step2: Select features dynamically and train classifiers with the refined feature matrix.
 In this step, users can use “DectICO” function in Matlab to perform both feature selection and training.
 Open the Matlab console and import: